Last updated on February 26th, 2021 at 10:41 am

 Top tip: you can apply to HMRC to confirm that capital treatment will apply to the disposal.

-Watch out: if the shareholder from whom the company is buying back the shares resigns as an officer and employee before the date of disposal of the shares, ER will not be available.
+Watch out: if the shareholder from whom the company is buying back the shares resigns as an officer and employee before the date of disposal of the shares, Business Asset Disposal Relief will not be available.

 What is the date of the disposal?